clayne/hacktical-c/malloc2/README.md

 }
 ```

-Slabs are defined as dynamically sized structs that track the current offset.
+Slabs are defined as dynamically sized structs that keep track of used/available memory.

 ```C
 struct slab {